Funeral Programs Photo Selection

 Tips for displaying amazing photos in your funeral programs and keepsakes

 Including special photographs in funeral programs and other keepsakes helps to create a personalized tribute to your loved one.
-By taking the extra time to find just the right photos, the funeral keepsakes you design can become cherished mementos to the life of the person who has died.
+By taking the extra time to find just the right photos and images, the funeral keepsakes you design can become cherished mementos to the life of the person who has died.
 Also see our article on funeral picture display ideas and how to display funeral photos.

 Here are some guidelines to follow when choosing photographs that best celebrate your loved one’s life: